 Participate in the Symposium

 Discover insights, models, and solutions developed by the team

 Select the Winning Teams

-After the teams have presented their findings, work with WCA leadership to choose the winning teams based on their ingenuity and strategic solutions.
+Choose the winning teams based on their ingenuity and strategic solutions

 Spring 2021 Datathons